hydrusnetwork/hydrus/docs/developer_api.md

 * 12 - the local booru -- you can ignore this
 * 13 - IPFS
 * 14 - trash
-* 15 - hydrus local file storage -- all files on hard disk ('all my files' + updates + trash)
+* 15 - hydrus local file storage -- all files on hard disk ('combined local file domains' + updates + trash)
 * 17 - file notes
 * 18 - Client API
 * 19 - deleted from anywhere -- you can ignore this
 * 20 - local updates -- a file domain to store repository update files in
-* 21 - all my files -- union of all local file domains
+* 21 - combined local file domains -- union of combined local file domains
 * 22 - a 'inc/dec' rating service with positive integer rating
 * 99 - server administration